All Lights Fucked on the Hairy Amp Drooling

-All Lights Fucked on the Hairy Amp Drooling is a cassette released in 1994 by Canadian musician Efrim Menuck, using the name God Speed You Black Emperor!
-Given a limited release of 33 copies in December 1994, the album quickly fell into obscurity and was thought lost by the band's fans.
+All Lights Fucked on the Hairy Amp Drooling is a cassette released in 1994 by Canadian musician Efrim Menuck, using the name God Speed You Black Emperor!.
+Given a limited release of 33 cassette copies in December 1994, the album quickly fell into obscurity and was thought lost by the band's fans, often described as the "Holy Grail of Post-Rock".
 Segments of the tape were leaked online in 2013 and the full recording surfaced in 2022, after which Menuck officially re-released the album on Bandcamp.

 Background

 According to a 1998 interview with Godspeed You!
 Black Emperor, the album was published on cassette in 1994 and limited to 33 copies.
 At that point, the group consisted only of Efrim Menuck, Mauro Pezzente, and Mike Moya.
 Menuck says the limited release was "because that's what I could afford" due to the expense of its handmade inserts.
 According to Nashville Scene, "the tapes were as quickly sold as they were lost; there are no reported copies aside from what their label, Constellation Records, preserved", and Constellation has never reissued it.
 In 2013, FACT remarked that the release was "thought to be lost forever by the band's fans".

 When asked about the subject in a 2010 interview, Menuck stated that All Lights is a vocal rock album that bears little relation to the band's later work, and that he "keep[s] expecting it's gonna pop up [on the internet] but it never does".
 In other interviews, Menuck stated that the album was a 4-track Portastudio recording.

 Menuck says "I was with a group of people, and we had engagement with each other.
 We were figuring out how to engage with the world together.
 That was a big missing piece in my life, and none of it would have happened if I hadn't made this goofy little cassette."